Head Athletic Trainer

 Assistant Athletic Trainer

-2016-17 Drug Policy
+2018-19 Drug Policy

 Purpose and Goals

-Augusta University Athletics will provide educational programs concerning the effects of substance abuse on athletic activities and the health and well being of student-athletes.
+- Athletics will provide educational programs concerning the effects of substance abuse on athletic activities and the health and well being of student-athletes.

-Augusta University Athletics will actively promote healthy lifestyles, which will help student-athletes succeed.
+- Athletics will actively promote healthy lifestyles, which will help student-athletes succeed.

-Augusta University Athletics will encourage, and in some cases require, student-athletes to seek counseling and treatment for drug or alcohol problems.
+- Athletics will encourage, and in some cases require, student-athletes to seek counseling and treatment for drug or alcohol problems.

-Augusta University Athletics will promote a safe and healthy environment for all student-athletes engaging in intercollegiate athletics.
+- Athletics will promote a safe and healthy environment for all student-athletes engaging in intercollegiate athletics.

-At the beginning of each academic year, the Athletic Department will present at least one substance abuse prevention education seminar.
-All in-coming student-athletes, freshmen and transfers, must participate in a substance abuse prevention seminar.
+During each academic year, Athletics will present at least one substance abuse prevention education seminar.
+All in-coming student-athletes must participate in a substance abuse prevention seminar.
 Returning student-athletes will be required to participate in these seminars unless instructed otherwise.
-Augusta University Athletics is committed to continually enhancing the educational component of the drug education program as well as other important areas and will seek to provide additional seminars throughout the academic year concerning substance abuse prevention, healthy living and academic enhancement.
+Athletics is committed to continually enhancing the educational component of the drug education program as well as other important areas and will seek to provide additional seminars concerning substance abuse prevention, healthy living, and academic enhancement.
 All educational seminars are mandatory for student-athletes as well as coaches.
 Coaches and staff may excuse themselves during parts of the presentation in order to permit a free dialogue between presenters and students.

-Drug testing will be conducted on selective and random basis, usually with unannounced tests.
-Student-athletes may be subjected to testing during the entrance physical screening, or at anytime throughout the academic year.
+Drug testing will be conducted on a selective and random basis.
+Athletics reserves the right to hold unannounced tests.
+All student-athletes will be subject to testing during the entrance physical screening and then at any time throughout the academic year.
 Testing may include team testing, pre-season testing, or post-season/championship testing.

 Individualized Reasonable Suspicion Screening

 Upon receipt of such information, the Director of Athletics shall confer with University legal and medical representatives in determining whether there is reasonable cause to suspect that the student-athlete is engaged in prohibited drug use.
-Individualized reasonable suspicion means that if the available facts were conveyed to a reasonable person unfamiliar with the student-athlete or the athletic program, that person would conclude that there is a factual basis for determining that the student-athlete is using a prohibited drug.
+Individualized reasonable suspicion means that if the available facts were conveyed to a reasonable person unfamiliar with the student-athlete or the athletic program, that person would conclude there is a factual basis for determining that the student-athlete is using a prohibited drug.

 If individualized reasonable suspicion is found to exist, the Director of Athletics will meet with the student-athlete.
-At the meeting the student-athlete will have the opportunity to provide an explanation for his/her behavior.
-However, if the explanation is not satisfactory to the Director of Athletics, the Director of Athletics will provide written notice specifying the date, time, and place at which the test will be conducted.
-The consequences for failure to cooperate and participate in the drug screening or a positive test for a banned substance will result in sanctions consistent with those outlined for random testing.
+The student-athlete will have the opportunity to provide an explanation for his/her behavior.
+If the Director of Athletics determines the explanation is not satisfactory, the student-athlete will be required to submit to a drug test.

-Self Help/Safe Harbor
+Exception: Self Help/Safe Harbor

-As a one-time opportunity, a student-athlete that has not tested positive prior to this occurrence, yet has knowingly ingested a banned substance may seek confidential help from their coach or the sports medicine staff prior to notification of a pending drug screening.
-At that time the student-athlete must undergo a test to determine which substances are in the system and in what amounts.
-The athlete will immediately be deemed medically ineligible to participate for a period of up to 30 days to allow the substance to evacuate the system.
+As a one-time opportunity, a student-athlete that has not tested positive prior to this occurrence, yet has knowingly ingested a banned substance, may seek confidential help from his/her head coach or the sports medicine staff prior to notification of a pending drug test.
+At that time, the student-athlete must undergo a test to determine which substances are in the system and in what amounts.
+The athlete immediately will be deemed medically ineligible to participate for a period of 14-30 days to allow the substance(s) to evacuate the system.
 The medical staff will determine when a second drug test is to be performed as well as the need for a health assessment.
 While this occurrence will be considered as the student-athlete's first positive test, no other sanctions will be applied.

-Sanctions For Positive Test Results
+Sanctions for Positive Test Results

-Screening and Testing Procedures
+Drug Testing Procedures